SinaJry/PlayStation-Deals-Crawler/README.md

 # PlayStation Store-Deals-Crawler
-Want to know what's happening with PlayStation Deals?
-Use this crawler to gather data and store it in a SQLite database.
+Stay on top of PlayStation Deal Prices!
+This Crawler can help you collect game price data and store them in a SQLite database.